-There are two different sized screws.
+There are two different-sized screws.
 You can make things easier by laying them out as they come out.
-If they get mixed up, the short ones goes at the top and the bottom, with the long ones on the sides.
+If they get mixed up, the short ones go at the top and the bottom, with the long ones on the sides.

 Put It All Back Together

 Lay the glass filter back on top.
-The edge is bevelled–make sure the larger surface is facing down.
+The edge is beveled--make sure the larger surface is facing down.